 Most of the time, subacromial bursitis improves after a few weeks of home care.
 If your shoulder doesn’t get any better, then surgery could be an option.

 Your inflamed bursa could be taken out so a new, healthy one can grow in its place.
 Sometimes, bone is removed to make more room for your rotator cuff tendon.
-If your doctor thinks you need surgery, talk to him about which procedure will best help your shoulder.
+If your doctor thinks you need surgery, talk to them about which procedure will best help your shoulder.